prawl/SafeBreakers/README.md

 - Pull down the latest changes while on the master branch "get pull origin master"
 - Switch over to your branch "git checkout [branch_name]
-- Bring in the newest changes from master to your branch with "get rebase master"
+- Bring in the newest changes from master to your branch with "git rebase master"
 - If there are merge conflicts that means we changed the same file, you need to open that file and remove the changes you dont want, then type "git add --all" then "git rebase --continue"
 - Push changes to github "git push origin [branch_name]
 - Create a new pull request